grokify/ringcentral-sdk-ruby/docs/usage/messages/Fax-Messages.md

 If you intend the multiple fax numbers to be owned by a single production RingCentral customer, then you only need a single Sandbox Account to represent the single Production Account.
 Within a single Sandbox (or Production) Account, you can create multiple Direct Numbers for fax that can be either Company Numbers (no extension) or a Direct Extension Number (associated with an extension).

 If you intend the multiple fax numbers to be owned by and associated with multiple production RingCentral Customers, then you can create multiple Sandbox Accounts to represent the multiple Production Accounts.

+### Is it possible to send a fax without the fax header?

+Not at this time.
+In the US, it is unlawful to send a fax with out the header line consisting of the following "the date and time it is sent and an identification of the business, other entity, or individual sending the message and the telephone number of the sending machine or of such business, other entity, or individual."
+This is specified in [US 47 CFR &#167; 68.318(d)](https://www.law.cornell.edu/cfr/text/47/68.318).